-Keeping Pet Allergies Under Control
+Keeping Cat and Dog Allergies Under Control in Plano, TX

 Many pets, regardless of their age or size, can fall victim to allergies.
 An allergic pet appears uncomfortable and may spend a lot of time scratching, sneezing, shaking their head, and licking and chewing at their paws.
 At Humane Animal Medical & Surgical Hospital in Plano, we recommend seeking help for your pet’s symptoms as soon as possible, since allergies can cause a perpetual cycle of itching, scratching, and skin infections.